josh-rimes/STAR-Library/README.md

 # STAR-library

-This repository contains a minimal STAR Library demo: a FastAPI backend (SQLModel) and a Vite + React frontend.
+This repository contains the STAR Library project using a FastAPI backend (SQLModel) and a Vite + React frontend.

 Overview